vascokk/dataplicity/docs/dataplicityconf.rst

     [hobbit:bilbo]
     name = Bilbo Baggins

-Object sections can be repeated for each desired object, and typically contain the same subset of keys and values.
+Object sections can be repeated for each desired object, and typically contain the same set of keys and values.

 Extending Dataplicity Conf
 --------------------------

 A dataplicity.conf can *extend* another base conf file.
 When a conf file is extended in the way, the values it contains will be added to the values from the extended conf file (potentially overwriting them).
-To extend a conf file, add a [extends] section with a value called 'conf' which should be an absolute path to the extended conf file.
+To extend a conf file, add a [extends] section with a value called 'conf', which should be an absolute path to the extended conf file.

 Most dataplicity.conf files in a Dataplicity project will start with the following section::